-Some of their newer models, like the Silverwood 2, or the Millenial, come with USB ports for charging your electronics.
-Although a battery pack isn’t included, they do sell a 10 000 mAh power bank for 30$, which fits perfectly in the dedicated pocket.
+Some of their newer models, like the Silverwood 2 or the Millenial, come with USB ports for charging your electronics.
+Although a battery pack isn’t included, they sell a 10 000 mAh power bank, which fits perfectly in the dedicated pocket.

 Their newest addition, the Millenial carry-on is made from a transparent polycarbonate frame.

-Although other brands have tried something similar, the Traveler’s Choice option also comes with charging ports, and overall looks fairly minimalistic.
-In fact, the Millenial carry-on was one of the winners in 2019 RedDot design awards, which is the most prestigious award for product design.
+Although other brands have tried something similar, the Traveler’s Choice option also comes with charging ports and overall looks reasonably minimalistic.
+In fact, the Millenial carry-on was one of the winners of the 2019 RedDot design awards, which is the most prestigious award for product design.

 Suitcases With Built-in Shelves

-Traveler’s Choice also offers a few models of “Trunk luggage,” which essentially are rectangular-shaped, have more space, and are quite a solid choice for checked luggage.
-They’re usually used by athletes because of the increased space and protection.
+Traveler’s Choice also offers a few models of “Trunk luggage”, which essentially are rectangular-shaped, have more space, and are quite a solid choice for checked luggage.
+Athletes usually use them because of the increased space and protection.